 The USCI's field office in Montgomery (AL) is the nearest immigration office that services the Middle District of Alabama.
 You can email the Montgomery Office, or call them.
 The phone numbers for the Montgomery (AL) office are:

 (These are automated systems -- if you need to speak with a person you will be given an option to do so.)

 Contact the Immigration Office in Montgomery if you have questions about which forms you need or have questions about other parts of the process.
-In order to visit this office or to speak with an immigration services officer, you must have an appointment scheduled by USDCIS, or you must schedule an InfoPass Appointment.
+In order to visit the Montgomery office or to speak with an immigration services officer, you must have an appointment scheduled by USDCIS, or you must schedule an InfoPass Appointment.

 Most of the necessary forms may be obtained by clicking here.
 Forms may also be obtained by calling (800) 870-3676 and requesting that the forms be mailed to you.
 The Clerk's Office of the Middle District of Alabama does not keep blank forms on file.

 Additional information about naturalization ceremonies is available here.